Thyroid Biopsy

 Bethesda Category I. Nondiagnostic or Unsatisfactory (risk of malignancy 1-4%) - means that there are not enough or no cells present at all to make a diagnosis.
 This result would require additional testing and repeating the biopsy.
 If a biopsy of a solid nodule is non-diagnostic on three consecutive occasions, then surgery is indicated to rule out cancer.

 Bethesda Category II.
 Benign (risk of malignancy 0-3%) - means that the nodule or lump is not a malignant tumor.
-Even though that biopsy is benign, there is still a small possibility of cancer because no technique is 100% accurate.
-If This is the reason, the patient still has to follow up with an annual thyroid ultrasound to ensure there are no changes in size or appearance of the nodule.
+Even though the biopsy is benign, there is still a small possibility of cancer because no technique is 100% accurate.
+If this is the reason, the patient still needs to follow up with an annual thyroid ultrasound to ensure there are no changes in the nodule's size or appearance.

 *Bethesda Category IV.
 Follicular Neoplasm or Suspicious for a Follicular Neoplasm (risk of malignancy 15-30%) - means that the result is inconclusive.
 However, there are significant changes present even compared to a prior Category III, but still not enough to make a diagnosis of cancer.
 Additional testing or surgery is required.